makrai/notes/mohammad-2011-emotion-practical-ethical.md

 1. Manually examine the emotion associations of the most frequent terms in your data
   * Remove entries from the lexicon that are not suitable
-2. Depending on your specific use case, you may choose to re-scale the scores
+2. re-scaling, Depending on your specific use case, you may
    * if using the lexicon entries as features in machine learning experiments, the scale (0 to 1 or -1 to 1) can make a difference
    * eg how much weight should be assigned to terms with scores close to 0